 What are the concentration camps in Germany near Berlin that you can visit?

-Germany is a country rich in history, and for those interested in learning more about World War II and the Holocaust, visiting concentration camps can provide a somber yet educational experience.
-If you find yourself in Berlin, there are several concentration camps within a short distance that you can visit to gain a deeper understanding of this dark period in human history.
+For those interested in World War II and the Holocaust, Germany offers a country steeped in history and for those seeking historical insight, visiting concentration camps is a grave yet educational experience.
+When in Berlin, you will find concentrations camps within a short amount of time that you are able to visit to get a better understanding of this black period in world history.

 Sachsenhausen Concentration Camp